astrolil0/cpp/README.md

 *cpp projects I did at school*

 ### Module 00
-This project focuses on understanding and applying the basic concepts of Object Oriented Programming (OOP).
-The program is designed in C++ language using classes and objects.
-User input is the main interaction point of the program.
-Commands received from the user (ADD, SEARCH, EXIT) trigger basic functions that direct the flow of the program.
-User input is processed appropriately for usefulness and correctness.
-File operations are used to organize the Makefile, *.cpp, *.{h, hpp} files while maintaining the modular structure of the program.
+The program is designed in C++ using classes and objects.
+The commands received from the user (ADD, SEARCH, EXIT) are the basic operation of the program that directs the flow of user inputs.
+Makefile, *.cpp, *.{h, hpp} files are used for organizing.
 These files ensure that the code is neatly organized and maintainable.